Donald Trump Says He Told Putin That Election Meddling Has To Stop, Finally Confirms Russian Interference

 Donald Trump has been dealing with some “he-said-she-said” drama as he walked back a prior comment about Russian election meddling, as detailed by Bustle.

-It started with ABC News’ Cecilia Varga, who says she asked Trump about Russian meddling on Tuesday, to which Trump replied “They said they think it’s Russia; I have President Putin, he just said it’s not Russia… I will say this: I don’t see any reason why it would be.”
+It started with ABC News’ Cecilia Varga, who says she asked Trump about Russian meddling on Tuesday, to which Trump replied, “They said they think it’s Russia; I have President Putin, he just said it’s not Russia… I will say this: I don’t see any reason why it would be.”

 Over 24 hours later, Trump walked back his statement.
 Varga maintains that “I believe he heard me clearly.
 He answered two of my questions.”
-The reporter purports that she asked Trump a follow-up question, “No?
+The reporter said that she asked Trump a follow-up question, “No?
 You don’t believe that to be the case?” to which Trump responded, “No.” This is what Trump said about the matter.

 “In a key sentence in my remarks, I said the word would instead of wouldn’t… The sentence should have been, ‘I don’t see any reason why it wouldn’t be Russia.’
 Sort of a double negative.
 So you can put that in, and I think that probably clarifies things.”